hastexo/webhook-receiver/README.md

   data, as it would be received by a Shopify webhook firing.
 When the webhook is configured properly on Shopify (see "Shopify configuration" below), students will be enrolled on the appropriate courses as soon as an order is created.
-This is intended as a replacement of [Open edX E-Commerce](https://edx.readthedocs.io/projects/edx-installing-configuring-and-running/en/latest/ecommerce/), for organizations that already use Shopify as a selling platform.
+This requires that your Open edX installation enables the Bulk Enrollment View, and is intended as a replacement for [Open edX E-Commerce](https://edx.readthedocs.io/projects/edx-installing-configuring-and-running/en/latest/ecommerce/), for organizations that already use Shopify as a selling platform.